 What did we learn?

 We found that Fundraising Pages which received the £5 donation raised £118 more (on average) than the pages in the control group.

 Find your inactive fundraisers

 Knowing who you’ll need to help should make your life a lot easier.
 There’s a tried and tested method to finding inactive fundraisers.
-Using JustGiving reports, you’ll be able to create a bespoke report in your account.
+Using JustGiving reports, you can create a bespoke report in your account.
 So when you want to check-in on your London marathon runners, you’ll have the report ready and waiting to refresh.

 It’s not cheeky to ask for folks to self-donate.
 It might seem counter-intuitive if you haven’t asked for a sign-up fee (surely that target is enough?!).
 But, there’s some great thinking behind it – there’s something inherently motivational about asking a supporter to commit to their fundraising with their own cash.
 That aside, it’s also a great opportunity to set a benchmark donation for donors dropping onto the page.
 Often people don’t know what an appropriate amount is to donate – a higher first donation sets an expectation (this could be a chance to ask for more than £5!)

-We know that folks who donate to their own page for the London Marathon raise, on average, £800 more than those who don’t.
+We know that folks who donate to their own page for the London Marathon raise more than those who don’t.
 It’s a great motivator and you should feel confident in asking your fundraisers to do it!

-So, why don’t you give our £5 hacktivation a go and, as always, let us know how you got on!
+So, why don’t you give our £5 activation tip a go and, as always, let us know how you got on!

 Get inspiration in your inbox!